lubuntu-team/manual/source/4/4.1/discover.rst

 To remove software use the :guilabel:`Installed` tab.
 You can browse your installed packages, search using the search bar (upper left corner), and the click the remove button to remove software.

-In the upper right corner of discover you can have a Sort category to sort your search results by name, rating, size, and release date.
+In the upper right corner of discover you can have a :guilabel:`Sort` category to sort your search results by name, rating, size, and release date.